Amsterdam/design-system/documentation/git.md

 The approach is called ‘[trunk-based development](https://trunkbaseddevelopment.com/)’ and differs from the well-known ‘Git Flow’.

+Branches are automatically deployed to their own environment.
+To get the address of a branch deployment, go to the repository on GitHub.com and click on Deployments.
+Find the branch in the list and click on the external website icon.

 ## Create a branch

 Create a new branch through your shell or a GUI.
 The possibility to create a branch from Jira is underway.